Exploring selection biases in FRB dispersion-galaxy cross-correlations with magnetohydrodynamical simulations: Impact of Selection Effects

 \subsubsection{FRB population model}

-We adopt a distribution of FRBs that trace the SFR of galaxies within a specified redshift shell in our fiducial model.
-As discussed in Section \ref{sec:preliminaries}, this introduces a window function on the DM overdensity map that mixes power on different angular scales, which can be mitigated with the OQE.
-We test the effect of the physical placement of FRBs on the sky in Figure \ref{fig:sfr_uniform} by comparing our measurement of $C_\ell^{Dg}$ with the fiducial FRB sample (criteria listed in Section \ref{subsec:fiducialpower}) to our measurement with an identical sample of FRBs except with FRBs uniformly drawn over the sky (one FRB per pixel).
-We find that the measurement of $C_\ell^{Dg}$ is consistent when drawing FRBs uniformly over the sky and when drawing them based on SFR.
+We adopt a distribution of \acp{FRB} that trace the SFR of galaxies within a specified redshift shell in our fiducial model.
+As discussed in Section \ref{sec:preliminaries}, this introduces a window function on the \ac{DM} overdensity map that mixes power on different angular scales, which can be mitigated with the OQE.
+We test the effect of the physical placement of \acp{FRB} on the sky in Figure \ref{fig:sfr_uniform} by comparing our measurement of $C_\ell^{Dg}$ with the fiducial \ac{FRB} sample (criteria listed in Section \ref{subsec:fiducialpower}) to our measurement with an identical sample of \acp{FRB} except with \acp{FRB} uniformly drawn over the sky (one \ac{FRB} per pixel).
+We find that the measurement of $C_\ell^{Dg}$ is consistent when drawing \acp{FRB} uniformly over the sky and when drawing them based on SFR.